 - firm with no soft spots

 Let’s talk tools.
 We need the same items used for pumpkin spice toffee.
 In fact, most candy recipes require the same exact tools.
 And did you know that most homemade candy is gluten free?
-You don’t need flour to make caramel, toffee, truffles, or fudge.
+You don’t need flour to make caramel, toffee, chocolate truffles, or fudge.

 Tools You Need for Caramel Apples

 - Candy Thermometer: This tool literally makes the entire caramel cooking process EASY FOR YOU because there’s no mistaking temperature.
 I highly recommend a digital candy thermometer that clips onto your pot like this one or this one.
 If calibrated, a candy thermometer is 1000x more accurate than using your eyes to detect candy’s doneness.
 See My Favorite Candy Making Tools for how/why to calibrate.

 - Heavy bottomed saucepan: I’ve ruined many batches of caramel because of a cheap pan.
 The ideal place for cooking candy is a deep and thick saucepan with straight sides.
 Thin pans, which often have hot spots, do not withstand the heat required for these recipes.
 These days I have a few pans I use for making toffee: here and here.
 The Cooks Standard is a great option for beginners, while the All-Clad is ideal for controlling the temperature of your candy.